Guides

 You should avoid having dead links on your site as they hurt your SEO.
 But finding them on other sites?
 It’s a great way to build links.

-In general, broken link building is considered a white hat link-building tactic — which basically means it’s completely standard and 0% sleazy.
+In general, broken link building is considered a white hat link-building tactic, which means it doesn’t violate Google’s guidelines and isn’t considered a link scheme.

-(To keep it that way, you should definitely not link to your product pages or sales pages.
-Opt for linking to relevant blog posts, case studies, and similar valuable content.)
+To keep it risk-free, though, you should definitely not link to your product pages or sales pages.
+Opt for linking to relevant reports, case studies, and similar valuable content.

-One way to find dead links on Wikipedia is to simply open relevant Wiki articles, scroll down to the References section, and check if there are any URLs marked as “permanent dead links:”
+One way to find dead links on Wikipedia is to simply open relevant Wiki articles, scroll down to the References or Footnotes section, and check if tany URLs are marked as “permanent dead links:”

 A permanent dead link on Wikipedia.